webmasterkai/wayoffthegrid/docs/procedures/6-arrival.md

 ## Anchoring

-* Physical windlass switch on.
-Located on anchor locker bulkhead.
+* Windlass & Winch circuit must be on.
+The physical "Emergency Off Windlass Switch" on the anchor locker bulkhead must be on.
 * There is a beeping piezo buzzer/alarm that will sound from the anchor locker if battery voltage is low.
 * If supply voltage is below 24v for over 90 seconds the power will turn off.
 The engine must be turned on to continue.
 * Remove hook/clip from chain.